Govind-S-Nair/React-Portfolio/README.md

 4. The React website will now be running on a local server and can be accessed through your web browser.
 5. Open your preferred web browser and enter the URL: http://localhost:3000 (or a different port if specified).
 6. The website should now load in your browser, allowing you to explore its features and functionality.
-<p><b>Note:</b> You need to have Node.js installed on your computer.
-If you don't have it installed, please download and install Node.js from the official website (https://nodejs.org).</p>

 ## Screenshots:
 <p align="center"><b>Home Page</b></p>